 It turns out that this bell tower is part of what our guide called the Arab telephone, which is a lot like what (some) Americans call an Indian telephone without the bells.
 You see, if a town along the coast was in danger from, say raiding marauders, it could raise some smoke to get the attention of the next town up the hill, warning them that a particular message was coming up, then ring the bells in such a manner that the folks in Pisa with the bad-ass army would understand, and this bell-wringing code would be passed on through all the small towns along the chain, Calci included, without the relaying bell-ringers necessarily knowing what it meant.
 They could only repeat what they heard.
 It was a sort of primitive but secure communication system.

 But that’s not all that’s fascinating about this church.
-Look to the right.
-Click the picture if you need to see it bigger.
+Look at the photo above.
 You’re looking at the outside of the apse.
 That’s the guide pointing out some engraved stones on the side of the pieve.
 They’re game boards.
 What are game boards doing on the side of a church?
 People didn’t play on them this way, that’s for sure.

 Today we’d say that that these carvings were advertising silly games to the kids in the piazza.
 Simple as that.
 But remember things were different in the 11th and 12th centuries.
 Folks were largely illiterate.
 Romanesque churches used carvings to tell stories—or rather moral tales, often biased toward warning folks to avoid bad behavior.
 Just like the bible.
 Symbols were almost the opposite of what they’ve become today—so when we see a 12th century church carving of a man masturbating (and yes, you can find those), we think, “oh, my, those church people are advertising the doing of nasty things.
 How abominable they were in those days!”